How to Make the Most Awesome LEGO Blanket

 Her attention to detail isn’t lost on him.

-She found the LEGO blanket instructions on Etsy.
+She found the LEGO blanket pattern on Etsy.
 The pattern and a beautiful picture tutorial are available for immediate download.

 LEGO BLANKET PATTERN: